 - Strong wave energy

-- Less tourist traffic than Santa Cruz beaches
+- Less tourist traffic than the Santa Cruz beaches

 Best conditions: